puffed quinoa bars

 It’s also a great recipe to make ahead.
 They will last for up to a week in the fridge and are great as an after-school treat.

-Also, I know some of you have told me, on Instagram, that puffed quinoa can be hard to find.
+I know sometimes that puffed quinoa can be hard to find.
 Look in health food stores and online as it’s not something I generally see in the supermarket.

 You can usually buy in big packs.
 They will keep in the cupboard for a few months so you can make these treats again and again.
 They are also great to add to things like homemade granola and cereals.

-These are a no-bake bar but there is an optional step to toast the quinoa in the oven briefly before using.
+They are a no-bake bar, however, there is an optional step to toast the puffed quinoa in the oven briefly before using.
 This isn’t an essential step, they will still work well without doing this, but I find it really adds to the crunch of the final product.

 The simple ingredients you need for this recipe are: